oVirt/ovirt-site/source/feature/sr-iov.html.md

         -   if there are no available VFs on none of the nics, the host is filtered out from the scheduling.
         -   if all the hosts were filtered out from the scheduling the running of the VM fails and an appropriate error message is displayed.
 *   the engine will pass the following to the vdsm-
-    -   the PF the vNic should be connected to one of its VFs.
+    -   the VF the vNic should be connected to one of its VFs.
     -   the network configuration that should be applied on the VF (vlan, mtu).
+*   should update the hostdev table which vfs are not free anymore.

+##### stop vm

+*   the command should update the hostdev table which vfs were released (and are free now).

 ##### migration

-*   supported only if there is no vNic of pci-passthrough type.
+*   not supported in case the vm contains a vNic of pci-passthrough type.
-*   scheduling the host- same as in run vm.
-*   the engine will pass to vdsm the PF the vNic should be connected to one of its VFs.

 ##### parsing the output of hostdevListByCaps